From static to adaptive: immune memory-based jailbreak detection for large language models: Related work

 \subsection{LLM-based Agent}

-LLM-based intelligent agents\cite{agentsurvey1,agentsurvey2} are autonomous entities capable of perceiving their environment, making decisions, and taking actions to achieve specified goals\cite{autogen,metagpt,qiao2024making}.
-For instance, the reflexion\cite{react} framework is a prime example of augmenting an agent with self-critique: after each trial, an LLM agent verbally reflects on feedback or errors and stores these notes in an episodic memory, which in turn guides improved decision-making in subsequent attempts.
+LLM-based intelligent agents\cite{agentsurvey1,agentsurvey2, liu2025embodied} are autonomous entities capable of perceiving their environment, making decisions, and taking actions to achieve specified goals\cite{autogen,metagpt,qiao2024making}.
+For instance, the reflexion\cite{react} framework is a prime example of augmenting an agent with self-critique.
 Other approaches employ multiple LLMs in collaborative roles to plan and solve tasks.
 CAMEL\cite{camel} introduces a role-playing multi-agent paradigm in which two or more communicative agents converse with each other, guided by an inception prompt, to autonomously drive the dialog toward task completion while adhering to intended goals.
-Similarly, AutoGen\cite{autogen} provides a general framework for spawning and orchestrating multiple agents that communicate in natural language or code; developers can define distinct agent behaviors and interaction patterns, enabling complex problem-solving via agent cooperation.
-In an embodied setting, Voyager\cite{wang2023voyager} demonstrates long-horizon agent planning and learning: it uses GPT-4 as a central planner that writes, executes, and debugs code in a feedback loop, which allows an autonomous Minecraft agent to continually acquire new skills and subgoals without human intervention.
+Similarly, AutoGen\cite{autogen} provides a general framework for spawning and orchestrating multiple agents that communicate in natural language or code.
+In an embodied setting, Voyager\cite{wang2023voyager} demonstrates long-horizon agent planning and learning.
 These multi-agent frameworks and self-reflection techniques enable capabilities like dynamic planning, task decomposition, and error correction that exceed what a single LLM can achieve in isolation, pointing to promising directions for more robust and autonomous AI systems.

 Distinct from traditional multi-agent systems tailored for mathematical reasoning, current research lacks a comprehensive MAS framework dedicated to safeguarding LLMs\cite{autodefense,srivastav2025safe,g-safeguard}.
 Although some existing approaches utilize multi-agent guardrails, they are limited by static coordination schemes\cite{luo2025agrail,mao2025agentsafe,cai2025aegisllm}.
-To address this limitation, MAAG introduces a novel memory mechanism that facilitates adaptive, dynamic detection, thereby making a substantial contribution to the robustness of jailbreak defense.
+To address this limitation, Our method introduces a emerging memory mechanism that facilitates adaptive, dynamic detection, thereby making a substantial contribution to the robustness of jailbreak defense.